Republicans sound alarm over DeSantis’s sagging campaign

 “Taking on an incumbent or former president in the primary always represents a significant challenge,” Cortes continued.
 “I gladly embraced that reality in joining the team.
 All of us on Team DeSantis remain convinced that the governor has a strong path to the nomination, and the best chance of any Republican to defeat Biden in the general election.”

-Among those who criticized DeSantis were LGBTQ Republicans like Rep. George Santos (N.Y.) and 2024 rivals like former New Jersey Gov. Chris Christie.
+Among those who criticized DeSantis were LGBTQ+ Republicans including Rep. George Santos (N.Y.) and 2024 rivals including former New Jersey Gov. Chris Christie.

 “They are looking for anything to garner attention so that they can use that to piggyback so they can spread their message,” said Ford O’Connell, a Florida-based GOP strategist, in response to the video.
 “If Trump isn’t taking up the news oxygen, Hunter and Joe Biden are taking up the news oxygen.”